AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "cook_ingredient",
   "description": "Cook an ingredient using specified equipment", "parameters": {
-    "ingredient_id": "ID of the ingredient to cook", "equipment_id": "ID of the equipment to use", "cooking_method": "Method to use (fry, grill, bake, etc.)", "duration": "How long to cook (in seconds)"
+    "ingredientId": "ID of the ingredient to cook", "equipmentId": "ID of the equipment to use", "cooking_method": "Method to use (fry, grill, bake, etc.)", "duration": "How long to cook (in seconds)"
   }